Despite concern from the public, substantial challenges remain in reducing and mitigating many of the most significant sources of bird mortality.

 Through science-based advocacy and legal action, ABC has been instrumental in the cancellation or restriction of aldicarb, brodifacoum, carbofuran, diazinon, disulfoton, chlorfenapyr, endosulfan, ethyl parathion, phorate, fenthion, monocrotophos, bromodialone, difethialone, and rozol.
 ABC also engaged in a successful emergency campaign to protect Swainson's Hawks from monocrotophos poisoning in Argentina.

 With Earthjustice and the Forest Conservation Council, ABC won a lawsuit resulting in the Federal Communications Commission working to reduce bird mortality caused by the lighting on tall communication towers.
-Their new policy now requires steady burning lights that attract birds to be replaced with strobes, reducing bird mortality by an estimated 70%.
-The transition is rapidly making progress, with nine percent of the remaining un-mitigated towers changing their lights in the past year.
+Their policy now requires steady burning lights that attract birds to be replaced with strobes, reducing bird mortality by an estimated 70%.
+The transition is rapidly making progress, with 17% changing their lights to date.
 ABC has also fought specific tower construction proposals, including halting a tower close to Hawk Mountain Sanctuary, one of the worst possible locations in the U.S.

 ABC filed and won a lawsuit to better protect eagles from wind turbine strikes by ensuring third-party oversight for eagle mortality monitoring.
 ABC filed a lawsuit with Black Swamp Bird Observatory that succeeded in halting a wind turbine project at Camp Perry, Ohio, in the epicenter of the greatest songbird migration corridor in the U.S. ABC helped to stop or modify seven additional wind developments in MO, ID, MD, VT, TX, and two Canadian provinces.